DamienIrving/cmdline_provenance/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to capture the complete provenance of the output file, we need to include the command log from the input files in our new log.
+In order to capture the complete provenance of the output file, we need to include the command logs from the input files in our new log.
 We can do this using the ``infile_history`` keyword argument associated with the ``new_log`` function.

-If our input files are a self describing format, then similar to the iris example above, we can extract the input file logs from the metadata of the input file/s:
+If our input files are a self-describing format, then similar to the iris example above, we can extract the input file logs from the metadata of the input files:

 .. code-block:: python